 The Housing Rights Initiative works to challenge the criminalization of poverty and marginalization.
 In June 2021, the Human Rights Clinic filed an amicus brief in the Ninth Circuit in the case of Blake v.
 City of Grants Pass, highlighting that punishing homelessness through the imposition of fines and fees for life-sustaining activities violates international human rights law.
 The brief was filed in collaboration with the National Homelessness Law Center (NHLC) and Leilani Farha, the former UN Special Rapporteur on the right to adequate housing and Global Director of The Shift.
 The brief specifically focuses on violations of the right to be free from cruel, inhuman, and degrading treatment and argues that a human rights analysis should inform interpretation of the 8th Amendment’s prohibition of cruel and unusual punishment, which hinges on “evolving standards of decency.”
 The brief concludes by noting that the U.S.’s failure to recognize the right to adequate housing is at the root of punishment for homelessness.
 Please find a web story and Human Rights at Home Blog with additional information.

-The Clinic is further collaborating with DePaul University and Nerd Lab, NHLC, and the Fines & Fees Justice Center to develop a series of virtual, interactive simulations highlighting how fines and fees in the U.S. justice system perpetuate poverty.
+Additionally, the Clinic collaborated with Matters at Play design lab at DePaul University, NHLC, and the Fines & Fees Justice Center to develop a series of virtual, interactive simulations highlighting how fines and fees in the U.S. justice system perpetuate poverty.
 The simulations require players to role play with the goal of generating empathy around the impossible binds current laws and policies place people.
 In April 2021, Clinic students piloted these simulations with local high school students at the Cushman School, leading a session on the criminalization of poverty.

 December 2020, the African Court on Human and Peoples’ Rights issued a positive decision, finding vagrancy laws incompatible with human rights standards in both their formulation and application.
 Specifically, these laws violate rights to non-discrimination and equality, dignity, liberty, a fair trial, freedom of movement, and protection of family, as well as state obligations towards women and children, requiring states to amend or repeal all vagrancy laws, by-laws, and regulations.
 Addressing violations against women, the Court referred to the Clinic’s submission and noted that “vagrancy laws perpetrate multiple violations of the rights of poor and marginalised women” and “effectively, punish the poor and underprivileged, including but not limited to the homeless, the disabled, the gender-nonconforming, sex workers, hawkers, street vendors, and individuals who otherwise use public spaces to earn a living.”
 Please also find a web story discussing this decision.